bromberglab/bio-node-docs/docs/README.md

 The [install script][1] addresses this task.
 To create a custom deployment, follow these steps:

 1. A [GCP][2] project is needed for Bio-Node.
-Since GKE is used for easy kubernetes deployment.
+Bio-Node uses GKE for easy kubernetes deployment.
-    1. If you don't have one created yet, make a new project.
+    1. If you don't have one set up yet, create a new project.
-    1. GCP projects take a while to initialize.
-Make sure the project is fully created before continuing.
+    1. (GCP projects take a while to initialize.
+Make sure the project is fully created before continuing.)
 1. Install the requirements.
     1. Running the install script will check all requirements and tell you which ones are missing.
     1. [gcloud sdk][3] is needed to interact with your GCP resources.
 Make sure you set your config to the desired project with